Are low frequency macroeconomic variables important for high frequency electricity prices?

 The literature on load forecasting has focused on three horizons: short-term load forecasts (from one hour to one week); mid-term load forecasts (from one week to one month) and long-term load forecasts (from one month to years); see, for example, \cite{AlfaresNazeeruddin2002} and \cite{SuganthiSamuel2012} for definitions and models.
 By contrast, the literature on price forecasting has mainly focused only on the day-ahead spot market, see \cite{Weron2014} for a recent and detailed review.
-Two possible reasons are that the predictive power of predictors for day-ahead spot prices is usually short lived, and longer future markets are subject to low liquidity and highly correlated to spot prices.
-This paper tries to fill this gap and introduces a new methodology to produce mid term spot price forecasts, that is forecasts of day-ahead spot prices up to one month ahead.
-In order to accomplish this, it suggests applying lower frequency predictors based on macroeconomic variables containing more valuable information for mid-term horizons as opposed to the regressors usually applied in short-term price forecasting.
-Further, it develops a model to match the mismatch in frequency between the daily prices and the monthly macro variables.
+Two possible reasons are that the predictive power of predictors for day-ahead spot prices is usually short-lived, and longer future markets are subject to low liquidity and highly correlated to spot prices.
+This paper tries to fill this gap and introduces a new methodology to produce mid-term spot price forecasts, that is forecasts of day-ahead spot prices up to one month ahead. {We believe that storage-based system, such as storage hydropower plants, plans their production over a longer period to maximize profits and rely on mid-term probabilistic price predictions to take these decisions.}